- How is Ovation Concrete Countertop SealerTM different?

 In particular, very porous concrete can present challenges, showing dark lines that are sometimes interpreted as roller marks.
 Please see below for details on dealing with porous concrete.
 Bear in mind most DIY concrete that uses ordinary home center concrete will likely be more porous as compared to professional grade concrete made for concrete countertops.
 Highly porous concrete will require more sealer, especially for the first coat.

-It’s strongly recommended to test Ovation on a trial sample before sealing a real project for the first time.
+It’s strongly recommended to test Ovation, or any sealer, on a trial sample before sealing a real project for the first time.
 Practice in timing and application method is essential, because the outcome is often directly related to the skill and care of the person applying the sealer.

 A: Mustard is an extreme staining agent due to the coloring (often turmeric) and acidity.
 Similarly, red wine, and coffee are extreme staining agents.
 These substances will make a slight stain on Ovation (a little color, not etching) after 1 hour or more.